 Whether in the Statehouse or in their communities, senators work hard to develop sound policies that reflect those things Ohioans value most – creating jobs, providing a quality education for our children, protecting our families and helping the less fortunate.

 We want this website to help you follow and participate in the legislative process and make it easy for you to share your opinions with your senator.
 Electing Your Senator

 The people of Ohio elect members of the Ohio Senate from 33 districts that vary in geographic size, from part of a single city to several counties.
 Each district represents approximately 350,000 Ohioans and is comprised of three House districts.

 Under Ohio law, senators may serve up to two four-year terms or eight consecutive years.
 Each general election year, about half of the state Senate is on the ballot.
 All senators are sworn in on the first day of session in the beginning of a new General Assembly, or two-year legislative cycle.
-We are currently in the second year of the 132nd General Assembly (2017-2018).Find Your Senator Senate Session
+We are currently in the first year of the 133rd General Assembly (2019-2020).Find Your Senator Senate Session

 Session is the meeting where all senators assemble to cast votes on bills, resolutions and executive appointments.
 By law, the Senate President calls the Senate to order on the first Monday in January for each new General Assembly, or two-year cycle.